Uber rides to new UK cities, check if it’s near you

 Since the first Uber ride appeared on London streets in 2012, the app’s expansion has been a bumpy ride.
 This is because the platform’s convenient ease-of-use has seen it overtake traditional taxi drivers in terms of service user popularity, threatening a market monopoly.

-London cabbies are suing over the company’s licence in the capital, and some cities have previously refused to grant Uber a full application, including York (which then approved Uber’s licence in June 2024).
+In May 2024, London cabbies sued Uber over the company’s licence in the capital, and some cities have previously refused to grant Uber a full application, including York (which then approved Uber’s licence in June 2024).

-Regional councils are cautious to review Uber applications before granting permission for the app to operate in their area.
-Here are the areas where Uber will be arriving soon:
+Regional councils are cautious about reviewing Uber applications before granting permission for the app to operate in their area.
+Here are the areas where Uber has arrived, or will be expected to arrive.

 • Thanet